xiix0/scam/README.md

-Q:	Why does Washington have the most lawyers per capita and
+Q:	Know what the difference between your latest project
-	New Jersey the most toxic waste dumps?
+	and putting wings on an elephant is?
-A:	God gave New Jersey first choice.
+A:	Who knows?
+The elephant *might* fly, heh, heh...